Understanding Your Affordable Care Act Coverage

 Some dental plans include a non-duplication clause for coordination of benefits.
-In this case, Delta Dental is the secondary carrier, and payment is determined by deducting the primary carrier's payment from the amount that Delta Dental would have paid if there had not been a coordination of benefits.
+In this case, Delta Dental is the secondary carrier, and payment is determined by deducting the primary carrier's payment from the amount that Delta Dental would have paid if there had not been of benefits.

-A predetermination informs you and your dentist, before the procedure is performed, if it is a covered procedure and what the reimbursement for the covered procedure will be.
+A predetermination informs you and your dentist, before the procedure is if it is a covered procedure and what the reimbursement for the covered procedure will be.
 A predetermination, or pre-approval, is recommended for any non-emergency treatment plan of $300 or more.
 You will receive an estimated dollar amount of how much Delta Dental will cover for the planned procedure.
 A predetermination is valid 12 months from the issue date, and is subject to eligibility, benefit maximums, coordination of benefits (if applicable) and group and dentist status at the time services are provided.

 EXPLANATION OF BENEFITS

 After you visit your dentist, you will receive an Explanation of Benefits.
 The Explanation of Benefits will display the fee your dentist submitted, the amount Delta Dental will cover and the amount you owe for the service.
 If you owe any amount, you will need to pay your dentist the remaining balance.
-You may also access your Explanation of Benefits when you login to the Member Connection section of this website.
+You may also access your Explanation of Benefits when you to the Member Connection section of this website.